 - Winning Games: Luck or Logic – for grades 6-12 students are introduced to the basic concepts of game theory.
 They play familiar games such as tic-tac-toe and rock-paper-scissors and examine the strategies required to win or avoid losing.
 Students are also introduced to variations on these games and must extend their analysis to determine how to adapt winning strategies.

-Presentations for Social Studies Classes – although normally provided in-person at the host school or virtually, these programs are available for museum field trips as well.
+Social Studies – although normally provided in-person at the host school or virtually, these programs are available for museum field trips as well.
 They are designed to meet Maryland Dept. of Education Social Studies Standards for grades 4-8 and cover appropriate portions of cryptologic history for each grade.